feyntrop

 Problems specific to macOS

 The default macOS C++ compiler does not support OpenMP.
-So on macOS, the compilation of feyntrop might also fail with an error mentioning the -fopenmp flag.
-If you use homebrew, installing an OpenMP compatible C++ compiler via the command
+So, on macOS, the compilation of feyntrop might also fail with an error mentioning the -fopenmp flag.
+If you use homebrew, installing an OpenMP-compatible C++ compiler via the command

 brew install libomp

 might help.
-If that does not help, then probably the paths to the compiler binaries in the Makefile need to be adjusted for your local environment.
+If that does not help, then the paths to the compiler binaries in the Makefile probably need to be adjusted for your local environment.
 See the Makefile for some hints on how to do this.

 Tests